Contact%20dermatitis Signs and Symptoms

 - Strong alkaline soaps, organic solvents, acid, chlorinated or bleach type ingredients, inhalants, airborne chemicals, etc

-- Eg scalp & ears
+- Eg scalp and ears

 - Possible trigger factors: Shampoo, hair dyes, topical medication, spectacles, metal earrings, etc